-Nitocris, the mother of Belshazzar, muses on the fortunes than can affect even the most powerful.
-Nitocris has become convinced that the God of the Jews, held in captivity in Babylon,is the true God.
-She prays to Him.
+Nitocris, the mother of Belshazzar, muses on the changes than can affect even the most powerful.
+Nitocris has become convinced that the God of the Jews, who are being held in captivity in Babylon, is the true God.
 The Jewish prophet Daniel, whom she has learnt to trust, comes to her.
 She is concerned about the fate of the empire under the rule of her wayward son.
 Daniel advises her that devotion to God will be rewarded.

 The camp of Cyrus.
-A view of the city of Babylon, the river Euphrates running through it
+A view of the city, with the River Euphrates running through it

-The Babylonians watch from the city walls and deride Cyrus and his army for making what they believe are impractical preparations for storming the city.
+The Babylonians watch from the city walls and deride Cyrus and his army for making what they believe are impracticable preparations for storming the city.
 Gobrias, a Babylonian noble who has defected to Cyrus, fears they are right.
-Gobrias longs for revenge for the death of his son at the hands of Belshazzar.
-Cyrus assures him he will prevail, inspired by the idea to drain the river and march into the city along the dry riverbed.
-The upcoming Babylonian feast of Sesach, at which traditon demands licentious revels, is a perfect opportunity.
-Cyrus dedicates himself to the, as yet unknown to him, powerful deity whom he feels is directing his steps His soldiers comment that great deeds are only possible with divine assistance.
+Gobrias longs for revenge for the death of his son which was caused by Belshazzar.
+Cyrus assures him he will prevail inspired by the idea to drain the river and march into the city along the dry riverbed.
+The upcoming Babylonian feast of Sesach, at which tradition demands licentious revels, is a perfect opportunity.
+Cyrus dedicates himself to the, as yet unknown to him, powerful deity whom he feels is directing his steps.
+His soldiers comment that great deeds are only possible with divine assistance.

 Daniel is consulting sacred Jewish texts.
 He feels sure that he and his fellow Jews will soon gain their freedom.
 Daniel has found a prophesy showing Cyrus as anointed of the Lord and who will imminently overthrow Babylon and release the Jews from their captivity.
 The Jews praise God for His mercy.

-Belsahzzar, with his mother, Babylonians and Jews present, is drunkenly celebrating the feast of Sesach.
-His mother Nitocris rebukes him for his riotous excess.
+Belshazzar, with his mother, Babylonians and Jews present, is drunkenly celebrating the feast of Sesach.
+His mother, Nitocris, rebukes him for his riotous excess.
 Belshazzar cites custom and orders further imbibing from sacred Jewish vessels.
-His mother is horrified by such sacrilege and the Jews beg the King not to perform such a profanation.
+His mother is horrified by such sacrilege, and the Jews beg the King not to perform such a profanation.
 Belshazzar rejects his mother’s entreaties.
 The Jews comment that the Lord is slow to anger but his anger will eventually be roused.

-A banqueting hll adorned with images of Babylonian gods.
+A banqueting hall adorned with images of Babylonian gods

 Nitocris wavers between hope that her son will see the error of his ways and despair that the empire under his rule is doomed.
 Daniel advises her that there is little chance of Belshazzar’s reformation.
 They receive news that Babylon has been invaded by Cyrus and his army.
 This alarms the Queen but elates the Jews.